-How to Find and Assess Top Executive Resume Writers, and Personal Branding and Job Search Strategists
+How to Find and Assess the Best LinkedIn Profile and Executive Resume Writers, and Personal Branding and Job Search Strategists

-Catch up with Parts 1 of this 3-part series here:
+Catch up with Parts 1 and 3 of this three-part series here:

-[As I noted in Part 1 of this series, when I mention resumes and resume writing here, take that to also include LinkedIn profile creation and writing, and really any job search and personal marketing content writing.]
+[Please note that when I mention executive resumes and resume writing/strategy here, take that to also include LinkedIn profile writing and strategy, biographies, and really any job search and personal marketing content writing.]

-Go where the best resume writers hang out – the top professional associations.
+Go where the best executive resume writers hang out – the top professional associations.

 Certifications and professional affiliations will not guarantee a great resume writer, but they’re a good place to begin.

-Here are top careers industry professional associations whose certifications are legitimate and carry weight.
-There are others, but these are the most recognized and respected:
+Here are some of the top careers industry professional associations whose certifications are legitimate and carry weight:

 - Career Directors International

 - The Academies

 On each of their websites you’ll find membership directories listing those who are certified, with contact information.
 Some associations offer more than one certification, and also in job search specializations other than resume writing.
 You should also find descriptions of what the credentialing processes entail.